numpy/numpy/doc/source/reference/c-api/array.rst

     that contain object-like items, all the object-like fields will be XDECREF ``'d``.

-.. c:function:: void PyArray_FillObjectArray(PyArrayObject* arr, PyObject* obj)

-    Fill a newly created array with a single value obj at all locations in the structure with object data-types.
-No checking is performed but *arr* must be of data-type :c:type:`NPY_OBJECT` and be single-segment and uninitialized (no previous objects in position).
-Use :c:func:`PyArray_XDECREF` (*arr*) if you need to decrement all the items in the object array prior to calling this function.

 .. c:function:: int PyArray_SetWritebackIfCopyBase(PyArrayObject* arr, PyArrayObject* base)

     Precondition: ``arr`` is a copy of ``base`` (though possibly with different